tubsproject/syncables/README.md

 To make this easier, we introduce a new field in OpenAPI specs, apart from `paths` and `components`, named `syncables`.

-Whereas existing use of OpenAPI is mostly syntactical and human-readable (it specifies the schemas of API endpoints but the information on how to use them is only in the human-readable descriptions), OpenAPI Syncables aim to provide all the machine-readable information needed by a sync engine.
+Whereas existing use of OpenAPI is mostly at the request and response body level (it specifies their schemas but the information on how to use them is only in the human-readable descriptions), Syncables aim to provide all the machine-readable information needed by a sync engine.

 A collection specifies details about a collection of data items that is available through the API in question, namely how to fetch the entire collection, how to add/update/remove an item in the collection, which merge type to use in case of conflicts, etc.